klaikee/getting-and-cleaning-data-project/CodeBook.md

 In the tidy data set:
 - each variable forms a column: 68 columns
-- each observation (the mean of each activity performed by a subject) forms a row: 180 rows (30 subjects * 6 activities)
+- each observation forms a row: 180 rows (30 subjects * 6 activities)

 #####Variables in tidydata.txt data set